-What is Cancelation and Non-Renewal of Policy?
+What is Cancelation and Non-Renewal of Insurance Policy?

-For example, in most states, auto insurance is a legal requirement, but in various situations, the insurance provider can cancel your insurance or refuse to renew your contract.
+For example, in most states, auto insurance is a legal requirement.
+But in various situations, the insurance provider can cancel your insurance or refuse to renew your contract.
 If the insurance company accidentally cancels your policy, you must use one of the following two methods to cancel or cancel the renewal.
 This is the difference between these two results that you need to understand.
 After the policy is held for 60 to 90 days, if you violate the terms and conditions of the contract and agreement signed by both parties at the beginning of the sale, the insurance provider reserves the right to cancel the service.

 There are certain ways for the insured to breach the contract and cancel the insurance.
 Here are three of the most common situations: